Ellesworthy History, Family Crest & Coats of Arms

 Early Origins of the Ellesworthy family

 The surname Ellesworthy was first found in Cambridgeshire at Elsworth, a parish, in the union of Caxton and Arrington, hundred of Papworth.
 An ancient Saxon village, it dates back to 974 when it was first listed as Eleswurth.
 By the Domesday Book of 1086, the place name had evolved to Elesuuorde.
 Elworth is a village and a suburb of Sandbach, Cheshire but is rather recent in history so as to be an unlikely origin of the surname.
 Elworthy is a small village and civil parish in the Brendon Hills area of Somerset.

 Early History of the Ellesworthy family

-Another 315 words (22 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellesworthy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellesworthy research.
+Another 158 words (11 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Ellesworthy History in all our PDF Extended History products and printed products wherever possible.